dave/wildernessprime/content/expeditions/antarctica/updates.en.md

 keywords: []
 author: dave
 featured: false
-social_posts: false
+social_posts: true
+social_date: 2019-12-28 10:00:00 +0000
-hashtags: "#updates"
+hashtags: "#Updates #InReach"
 title_has_context: false

 ---

-I won't have good internet for the entire expedition.
+I won't have internet for the entire expedition.
 However, my satellite communicator will allow me to tweet from the trail.
 If you're a twitter user you can follow [@wildernessprime](https://twitter.com/wildernessprime).
 If not, the feed is below.

 {{< tweets >}}